Time to start a clean eating meal plan.

 In the past, I've downloaded cute templates and excel spreadsheets to help me meal plan.
 Downloading is as far as I'd gotten with that.
 This time, I had a little help from a few friends.
 Annemarie at Real Food Real Deals had a great article titled “How to Make a Clean Eating Meal Plan” and Christina at Juggling Real Food and Real Life had another article titled “ Meal Planning.”
 After reading those, I was ready to sit down and get to planning.
 I created a list of the days and started to plug-in the food I had on hand.
 Too many things looked great at the store this weekend.
 So I had plenty of ingredients to create meals.

 Irish Bangers (sausage) with mashed potatoes and sautéed kale, Apple Crumble

-Since this week is my first week, I’m just going to focus on dinner and see how it goes.
-I’m hoping that you will help hold me accountable.
-There’s nothing like a little friednly support to keep you going.
-I’ll be back next week to let you know how the week went and have a new week’s worth of meals ready.
+When meal planning, I just focus on dinner and play everything else by ear.
+I'm hoping that you will help hold me accountable.
+There's nothing like a little friendly support to keep you going.
+I'll be back next week to let you know how the week went and have a new week's worth of meals ready.
 Wish me luck!

 Do you meal plan?
 Any tips to creating a successful weekly menu plan?